WCW vs. the World

 WCW vs. the World is a professional wrestling video game for the PlayStation video game console.
 It was the first game developed by The Man Breeze to be released outside Japan, and is an American localization of their Japanese game Virtual Pro Wrestling (バーチャル・プロレスリング, Bācharu Puro Resuringu), the first game in the Virtual Pro Wrestling series.
-WCW vs. the World marks the first World Championship Wrestling video game released during its rise amidst the Monday Night Wars.
+WCW vs. the World marks the first World Championship Wrestling video game released during its rise amidst the Monday Night War.

 Gameplay

 WCW vs. the World features various modes including League Challenge, Best of Seven, Exhibition, Elimination, Tournament, League, and Double Title.
 Such modes are predominantly characteristic of Japanese pro wrestling as opposed to American customs.

 The game includes many other establishing features that would carry on and improve in future AKI wrestling games.
 A "spirit meter" replaces the traditional but more linear energy bar to better suit the momentum of a wrestling match.
 However, it also features modes surrounding the winning, defense, and even creation of championship belts which would be entirely absent from the game's immediate successor, WCW vs. nWo: World Tour.
 The latter, however, would achieve far greater popularity thanks to its introduction of the intuitive "grappling system" not yet developed in WCW vs. the World.